 Nagoya Guild Casino

-It can be a good experience for those who want to play cards and dice in Japan without having to visit a resort or play repetitive pachinko games.
+It can be a good experience for those who want to play cards and dice in Japan without having to go to a resort or play the repetitive pachinko games.

-Another location that resembles the Guild is called the Niigata Guild, where Dealers often wear sexy or traditional yukata clothing.
+Another location that resembles the Guild is called Niigata Guild, where Dealers usually wear sexy or traditional yukata clothes.

 IR Gaming Institute JAPAN

-“IRGIJapan is the only gaming school in Japan where you can learn the 'real' knowledge and skills used in real casinos, classes available in live English and Japanese.
+“IRGIJapan is the only gaming school in Japan where you can learn “real” knowledge and skills used in real casinos, classes available in English and live Japanese.

-The school was created by Hiroshi Katagiri who resells casinos in Japan, known as the best Japanese in Las Vegas, with over 15 years of experience in casino games and 8 years of experience teaching students.
+The school was created by Hiroshi Katagiri who resells casinos in Japan, known as the best Japanese in Las Vegas, with over 15 years experience in casino gaming and 8 years experience teaching students.

-The school is partnered with CEG, the largest gaming school in Las Vegas, upon graduation you can receive a certificate of completion from CEG as an IR professional.
+The school has partnered with CEG, the largest gaming school in Las Vegas, upon graduation you can receive a certificate of completion from CEG as an IR professional.

-The license to operate cash games in Japan is quite strict and few resorts have such permission.
+The license to operate with games involving money in Japan is very strict and few resorts have this permission.
 This does not mean that the casino is in other parts of the country.

-Yakuza is known for operating illegal casinos in Japan.
-In addition to traditional casino games, Mahjong is one of the most popular in arcades working in conjunction with Yakuza.
+The Yakuza is known for operating illegal casinos in Japan.
+In addition to traditional casino games, Mahjong is one of the most popular in arcades that work in conjunction with Yakuza.

-Another illegal gambling opportunity is offered by mobile gambling sites.
-There, Japanese players can play rock-paper-scissors and win cash prizes.
+Another illegal gambling opportunity is offered by mobile betting sites.
+At these locations, Japanese players can play rock-paper-scissors and win cash prizes.

-In 2010, the owner of one of these sites was arrested and confessed to earning more than US$ 1 million.
-Players purchased betting tickets for ¥315.
+In 2010, the owner of one of these sites was arrested and confessed to earning over US$ 1 million.
+Players bought betting tickets for ¥315.